rooftopcms/rooftop-ruby/README.md

 There are some coercions done manually.

 ### Author
-When an object is returned from the API, the Author information is automatically parsed into a RooftopRubyClient::Author object.
+When an object is returned from the API, the Author information is automatically parsed into a RooftopClient::Author object.

 ### Date
 Created date is coerced to a DateTime.
 It's also aliased to created_at